 Biography of Paul McCartney

-In July 1965, The Beatles released a feature film and a record under the same name—Help!
-The main "gem" of these projects was Paul's solo composition Yesterday, which later became the first in the American charts.
+In July 1965, The Beatles dropped both a feature film and album with the same title—"Help!"
+The crown jewel of these projects was Paul's solo track "Yesterday," which later topped the American charts.

 Discord